JeevanBharadhiL/tech-conference-website/README.md

 - Preview with `npm run preview`

 ## Submission
-Submitted by [Your Name] on February 24, 2025.
+Submitted by [Your Name] on February 24, 2025.# tech-conference-website